nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 * `HabitTracker` class
     * Overview
-        * The `HabitTracker` class manages the habit tracker list which contains the habits
+        * The `HabitTracker` class manages the habit tracker list which contains the habits.
     * Attributes:
         * `habitList`: Private attribute representing the list of habits.
 It is an ArrayList of Habit objects.
     * Methods: